ING: Russian corporates are back to foreign debt redemption in 2020

 Russian corporates reduced foreign debt by $11bn in a tumultuous 2020 after a steady 2019.
 Still, with 89% of the debt refinanced, foreign debt redemption is not a material pressure factor for the ruble.

-The large drop in non-debt foreign liabilities was more important, but this appears to be a one-off so far Corporate sector has reduced foreign debt by $11bn in 2020 after keeping it flat in 2019.
+The large drop in non-debt foreign liabilities was more important, but this appears to be a one-off so far.
+Corporate sector has reduced foreign debt by $11bn in 2020 after keeping it flat in 2019.

 The Bank of Russia released its first estimate of the foreign debt as of year-end 2020, which gives additional cover to the general balance of payments data we covered earlier.